kacper-wozniak96/gatherly_FE/README.md

-<h1 align="center">Gatherly Frontend</h1><p align="center"> <strong>Gatherly</strong> is a feature-rich forum application where users can create posts, comment on them, and upvote or downvote posts based on their preferences.
-This repository contains the frontend implementation of Gatherly, built with modern technologies to ensure a seamless and responsive user experience. </p>
+<h1 align="left">Gatherly Frontend</h1><p align="center"> <strong>Gatherly</strong> is a forum application where users can create posts, comment on them, and upvote or downvote posts based on their preferences.
+This repository contains the frontend implementation of Gatherly, built with modern technologies to ensure a seamless user experience. </p>
 🚀 Key Features
 <br>
 <br>